Follow our Home Maintenance Tips for a Better Spring Season

 3. Clear the Gutters

 After inspecting your roof, you should next look over your gutters and clear out any leaves and debris that have collected over the past few months.
-You should also check for leaks and cracks that you will need to repair in time for the spring.
+A blog on www.littlesolitaire.com talks about how you should also check for leaks and cracks that you will need to repair in time for the spring.
 This one of the most important home maintenance tips since your gutters divert water from damaging your home and foundation.

 4. Inspect the Concrete